What you need to know if your baby has tongue-tie

 What is a tongue tie?

-Tongue tie, is also known as Ankylogossia, is an extra piece of skin that goes from the floor of the mouth to the tongue.
+Tongue tie, is also known as Ankylogossia, is a common condition where an extra piece of skin goes from the floor of the mouth to the tongue.
 It holds the tongue in place and can be thicker or shorter than normal.

 Why is the procedure needed?

 Tongue-tie can sometimes affect breast-feeding, bottle feeding, speech and even kissing.
 Releasing the extra piece of skin can make using the tongue much easier and improve feeding for new babies.
 Not all babies with tongue tie require division.

 You will be sent sent a letter confirming your appointment time and asking you to bring your red health book and a shawl to swaddle your baby in.

 Treatment is very simple: the tongue-tie is snipped by a trained health professional.
 For babies under 4 months old no anaesthetic is needed.